-The Non-Teaching Degree in Physical Education is designed for students interested in entering such fields as fitness and wellness, cross country ski coaching, or a self-designed area.
+The Non-Teaching Degree in Physical Education is designed for students interested in entering such fields as fitness and wellness, or a selfdesigned area.

 Students are expected either to take a minor or develop, with advisement, an emphasis within the movement studies realm.
 Field Work is a 9 credit experience which explores employment opportunities in emphasis areas such as sports communications, wellness and dance.
 Field Work experiences are not to be fulfilled in a public or private school setting.